Total TimePrep: 20 min. + standing Bake: 15 min.

 - Roll out to 1/2-in. thickness; cut with a floured 2-1/2-in. biscuit cutter.
 Place on a greased baking sheet.

-- Bake at 400° for 15-18 minutes or until golden brown.
+- Bake until golden brown, 15-18 minutes.
 Brush tops with butter.
 Remove from pan to a wire rack to cool.
-Yield: 14 rolls.

 These taste amazing, and PLUS they hardly take any time to rise!!
 So easy, but so TASTY:) Thanks so much for contributing this!
 I use butter instead of canola oil, and it turns out fine:)